How to Become a Social Worker in California

 California has more professional social workers and more social work career opportunities than any other state and its not even close.
 As a result, even the California chapter of the National Association is broken up into nine, smaller, regional offices throughout the state.
 The good news is that the chapter's website is an incredible resource for people at any stage of the process.
 There is detailed licensure information in California, information about continuing education and, most importantly, career information.
 Not only does the site keep an updated job board but it also has information and tips that will help aspiring social workers to find jobs.

-According to the United States Bureau of Labor Statistics, California is the largest employer of social workers of any kind in the country.
-The BLS reports that as of May 2014, California was home to more than 60,000 social workers and that there are more than 10,000 professional social workers of any kind currently working in California.
-The majority of those social workers fall under the category of either child, family and school social workers (28,540) but there are also almost 14,000 healthcare social workers and more than 10,000 substance abuse counselors working in the state as well.
+According to the United States Bureau of Labor Statistics (BLS), California is the largest employer of social workers of any kind in the country.
+The BLS reports that as of May 2022, California is home to more than 85,000 professional social workers.
+The majority of those social workers fall under the category of child, family, and school social workers (49,310) but there are also more than 14,000 healthcare social workers and more than 36,000 substance abuse, mental health and behavioral disorder counselors working in the state as well.
 California also pays its social workers better than most other states.
-Healthcare social workers earn an annual average salary of $68,000 and substance abuse counselors make an average of $58,000.
+Healthcare social workers earn an annual average salary of $88,380 and substance abuse counselors make an average of $64,460.
 Both of these figures are far above the national average but then again the cost of living is more expensive in California as well.